 For the last couple of years or so, myself and some other members of The WCCM have been planning a move.
 Come the middle of April this year I should be arriving at Bonnevaux, the new international retreat centre for The WCCM.
 I will be there as part of the live-in community.
 In the meantime, I am living in transitional accommodation in an on-site caravan at a friends place in the Blue Mountains of New South Wales (west of Sydney, Australia).

-It is a wonderful place, full of trees and wildlife and a generous spirit.
+Where I’m living is a wonderful place, full of trees and wildlife and a generous spirit.
 It is a place of peace that is giving me and many others a space of quiet and safety.
 Indeed, the spirit of the place has been stirring in me feelings that I might have not noticed or might have otherwise been tempted to ignore.

 As accommodation goes the caravan is refreshingly basic: bed, a small swinging table, limited seating (thanks in no small part to my luggage), pump action tap with sink, two electric hotplates, some cupboard space, and a bar fridge.
 Volunteering for manual labor comes with the accommodation.
 This transitional accommodation is for two months.

 After living in the caravan for around a week and a half, circumstances have found me back in Sydney this past week and in the house where I used to live.
 I am due back at the caravan this weekend, and I now find myself in something of a quandary: I am noticing resistance within me around returning.
-It is not about the caravan nor the Blue Labyrinth itself; more about my reaction to returning.
+It is not about the caravan itself; more about my reaction to returning.

 What am I do to with this resistance?
 Ignore it?
 Push it down beyond awareness?
 Just live with it?
 What might it be saying?

-This occasion of resistance is a good time to practice what many are calling these days mindfulness; or perhaps we could better call it the practice of becoming aware, without thought, of what I am feeling about heading back to the caravan.
+This occasion of resistance is a good time to practice what many are calling these days mindfulness; or perhaps we could call it the practice of becoming aware, without thought, of what I am feeling about heading back to the caravan.

 So, it follows then, that if we are to give more space to the feeling of feelings and so become more mindful, it would be good to practice the art of not thinking.
 Easily said than done.